YanShynkevich/public/help/visualize/viewers/tree-viewer.md

 You can also expand and collapse the whole tree hierarchy.
 To do so, switch the **Expand and Collapse** property:

-* To expands the entire tree hierarchy, unselect it.
+* To expand the entire tree hierarchy, unselect it.
 * To collapse the tree to the initial tree depth, select it.

 You can expand and collapse individual nodes by clicking them.
 The viewer displays a collapsed node with a filled circle and an expanded node with an empty one.
 The leaf nodes are always empty circles.